 Connect wires of the same gauge to both side.

-Do not connect Do not connect wires of the same wires of different gauge to one side. gauges.
+Do not connect Do not connect wires of the same gauge to one side. gauges.

 Follow the instructions below if the wiring gets very hot due to slack in the power supply wiring.